ProtonProtocol/ProtonWeb/packages/proton-react-native-sdk/README.md

 ### Initialization

-To use the react-native-sdk import the class `ConnectWallet` and the types `ProtonLink` and LInkSession` (if you are using typescript).
+To use `@proton/react-native-sdk` import the class `ConnectWallet`.
+If you are using typescript, you can import the types `ProtonLink` and `LinkSession`.

 ```javascript
 import {